reclaimprotocol/reclaim-inapp-ios-sdk/README.md

 ## Example

 - See the [Reclaim Example - SwiftUI](https://github.com/reclaimprotocol/reclaim-inapp-ios-sdk/blob/53a19f88c8d90df485a60dc20190f740cd9fd108/Examples/SwiftUIExample/README.md) for a complete example of how to use the SDK in a SwiftUI application.
+- See the [Reclaim Example - SwiftUI with CocoaPods](https://github.com/reclaimprotocol/reclaim-inapp-ios-sdk/blob/main/Examples/SwiftUIWithPodExample/README.md) for a complete example of how to use the SDK in a SwiftUI application with CocoaPods.
 <!-- Under development -->
 <!-- - See the [Reclaim Example - UIKit](Examples/StoryboardExample/README.md) for a complete example of how to use the SDK. -->